jpm6/market-models/README.md

-# Machine Learning and Regression Models for Securities Markets
+# S&P500 ML & Regression Models
 Project created for ISYE 4133 with the goal of using SVM Convex Optimization to classify attributes of S&P 500 securities.

 #### HTTPS Clone